aKaReZa75/Altium-Library/README.md

 - **High-Quality Components**: Includes optimized symbols, footprints, and 3D models for various designs.
 - **Ready-to-Use**: Easily integrated with your Altium projects.
 - **Organized Structure**: Well-categorized components for quick search and reuse.
-- **Compact and Lightweight**: This library is compact and includes most commonly used components, making it efficient and easy to work with.
+- **Compact and Lightweight**: This library is compact and includes the most commonly used components, making it efficient and easy to work with.
 - **Tested Components**: The majority of the components in this library have been tested in practical projects to ensure reliability and functionality.
 ---